-1.1 This report is submitted to the Growth, Resources and Communities Scrutiny Committee following Full Council on 6 December 2023.
+1.1 This report is submitted to Cabinet following Full Council on 6 December 2023 and Growth & Resources Committee on 30 January 2024.

 The Council established the Peterborough City Council Independent Improvement and Assurance Panel (PCCIIAP) on 16 December 2021, and updated the terms of reference of the panel to report to the Council on a six-monthly basis.
 This report provides the Panel's fourth six monthly review of the work of the Council against the previously agreed Improvement Plan and the recommendations of the independent reports commissioned by the Department of Levelling Up, Housing and Communities.